redbonzai/technical-screen/README.md

 ## Installation

-1. Navigate to the `golang` directory:
+1. Navigate to the `golang` directory (assuming project is in the ~/Code directory):
    ```bash
    cd ~/Code/technical-screen/golang
    ```